mozilla/github-org-scripts/README.md

 ### get_org_info.py
 Output basic info about an org, more if you have permissions.
 See --help for details

-### lfs.py
-Get current LFS Billing values using a headless firefox via selenium (``geckodriver`` must be installed).
-Credentials as environment variables, and 2FA token passed as input.

 ### manage_invitations.py
 Cancel all org & repository invitations older than a specified age (default 2 weeks).
 See --help for details.